Tire / Rim Explosions

 Split Rims can be extremely hazardous.
 Workers are commonly injured by split rims during mounting or placing the slip rims on a vehicle.
 Although OSHA mandates cages be used, explosions still occur.
 Efforts to ban split rims have met with opposition from industry.

 Multi-piece wheels have a split-spring flange that is levered into a groove in the side of the wheel rim (known as the gutter groove).
 Some have additional flanges held in place by the split locking ring.
-If these parts are not seated correctly, there can be a violent separation of the wheel parts as the tyre is inflated.
+If these parts are not seated correctly, there can be a violent separation of the wheel parts as the tire is inflated.
 We were able to settle his case for a substantial amount.

 A special type of multi-piece wheel has a three-piece, demountable rim in which the disc is created by short spokes forming part of the hub.